How To Estimate Profitability and Revenue

 When you are pricing your products and services, you want to make sure your customers are getting value.
 You want to be in the correct range for the market price.
 You want to make sure you are making enough profit.
 For more on pricing, see our resource page to help you become good at pricing your products and services.

 Your operating costs have a strong impact on your profits.
-For example, imagine starting on online business selling clothing.
+For example, imagine starting an online business selling clothing.
 You purchase a warehouse, an office, and hire a staff of 50 employees.
 How much extra profit would you have to make to cover the costs?
-Opposed to starting off as a one-person operation and expanding as you grow.
+As opposed to starting off as a one-person operation and expanding as you grow.
 It would make a big difference.

 When you’re starting out, you need to keep the cost as low as possible until your business is established and bringing in revenue.
 That doesn’t you should cut costs to the point that it is restricting operations.
 Find a balance to keep costs down without affecting key operations.